ahsan2014s/Machine-learning-Models/README.md

 # Traditional Machine Learning Models

 This repository contains optimized implementations of several foundational **traditional machine learning algorithms**.
 These models are essential building blocks for statistical pattern recognition and are widely used across various domains such as natural language processing, bioinformatics, and finance.
+Traditional ML models works best on structured data.
+They provide intuitions for Deep learning models as a baseline model while analyzing structured data.
+All the models and their accuracy tested on Irish datasset.

 ## 📦 Models Included